by Dr. Lawrence Wilson

 If you forgive your boss at work for some incident, and you decide to continue working at the same job, then you may need to smile a little and be polite.
 However, in other situations, there is no reason to keep in touch at all.

 2. Must I never speak of the incident ever again?
-No. However, if you really forgive, you will no longer dwell upon the incident.
+You can speak about it again, and often much more easily.
+However, if you have forgiven it, you will no longer dwell upon the incident.

 Forgiveness is an internal letting go process.
 Speech is outward expression.
 What matters is to forgive internally.
 Then the words will come out properly.